isabelroses/community/rfc/CAT-0003-Whiskers.md

 generating every single port.

 As aforementioned, language libraries are brilliant for ports that already integrate with a build system / programming language, but we asked ourselves:

-- **Do you really need or want an entire programming language + build script to generate some hex codes into a README?**
+- **Do we really need or want an entire programming language + build script to generate some hex codes into a README?**

 At this point, we realised that we needed to take a step back and brainstorm a solution that would work for all ports, regardless of complexity.
 After numerous